BlueComet4314/Thermometry-Sensor-Instructions/README.md

 # Test Board

 Test boards for the Thermometry sensors boards were built in order to assay the functionality of the Thermometry boards as they were constructed.
-These test boards (as shown in figure \ref{v2testboard}) use five resistors, with a resistance of 100 ohms ($\Omega$).
+These test boards (as shown in figure \ref{v2testboard}) use five resistors, with a resistance of 100 ohms (\Omega).
 The thermometry sensors - through the Teensy-4.1 - are able to convert this resistance to temperature.

 Test Board wiring is the exact same as the wiring for the PT100/QWIIC cables found [here](#db15-layout)